saurabh260120/edgeai-gst-apps-face-mask-detection/README.md

 ### 4. Model Selection
 Once all the data is annotated, move to the next section.\
 **Device Selection:** Select the Target device.
 Drag the slider to find the best trade-off between power and performance for your task.\
-**Model Selection:**  Select a model acording to the need "faster accuracy" or "faster Perfomance"
+**Model Selection:**  Select a model according to the need "faster accuracy" or "faster Performance"

 ### 5. Train
-Tune the training Parameter Acording to need.
+Tune the training Parameter According to need.
 And Click on the start training button on the top-right.
-The trainig Perfomance will be Shown as shown in below image.
+The training Performance will be Shown as shown in below image.

 ![plot](images/training_log.png)